appium/appium/docs/en/drivers/safari.md

 In addition to Appium's general requirements:

-* Run the `safaridriver --enable` command from the Mac OS terminal and provide your administrator password before any automated session will be executed.
+* Run the `safaridriver --enable` command from the macOS terminal and provide your administrator password before any automated session will be executed.
 This only should be done once.
 * In order to automate Safari on real devices it is necessary to enable Remote Automation switch in `Settings → Safari → Advanced → Remote Automation` for these particular devices and trust them on the target host.
 The device's screen must not be locked while starting tests.
-* Only Mac OS (High Sierra or newer) is supported as the host platform.
+* Only macOS (High Sierra or newer) is supported as the host platform.
 * Only iOS 13 and newer is supported for mobile browser automation.
+As it is stated in the WebKit blog [article](https://webkit.org/blog/9395/webdriver-is-coming-to-safari-in-ios-13/), Safari for iOS does not allow WebDriver-initiated navigations to be handled outside of Safari.
+In other words, clicking a tel:// link will not offer to place a phone call, and clicking an app store link will not redirect the user to the App Store.
+Similarly, non-Safari content displayed by the system–such as update dialogs, app notifications, incoming calls, etc.–are suppressed while a WebDriver session is active.

 ### Usage